pereznetworks/WeatherX/WeatherX/README.md

     - c: going back to home view, multiple locations and current weather still present
     - d: as long as app not rest, can go back and forth and loads up to 10 locations

-# WeatherX DATA USAGE:

-## A: Geolocation (using the location services of a device or computer)
+## B: Geolocation (using the location services of a device or computer)
  - 1: NOT IMPLEMENTED.
  - 2: Every effort has been made to ensure that...there is NO GEOLOCATION in WeatherX
     - a: due to concerns about what is done with data by api and others ...